Do you need more than just talk in the therapy office?

 - changing limiting beliefs

 Because EMDR can release intense emotions and potent memories, a well-trained therapist is a vital component of successful EMDR therapy.
-In the end, EMDR is a tool, not a magic bullet.

-I utilize follow-up sessions after EMDR to make sure the healing process is going well.
 When you’ve healed, it often feels like the volume has been turned down from those pains of your past, and you will have a greater sense of control over your own destiny.